People's Pharmacy: Statins and amnesia remain controversial

 Emergency-room personnel gave me a battery of tests and admitted me.
 All was normal, and my memory came back perfectly after about six hours.
 I have not experienced transient global amnesia since.
 I was then and am still taking 20 mg atorvastatin daily.

-A. In 2001, Dr. Duane Graveline wrote to us about his personal experience with two episodes of transient global amnesia (TGA).
+A. In 2001, Dr. Duane Graveline wrote to us about his personal experience with two episodes of transient global amnesia.
 He had been taking atorvastatin (Lipitor) prior to each “attack.”

 His description was quite similar to yours.
 We also have heard from dozens of other readers who attribute their TGA events to statin use.